 Not to mention the fact that you need stomach acid in order to absorb the nutrients in supplements.
 So even if I had realized my deficiencies earlier, without addressing the stomach connection I was never going to be able to rebalance.
 Enter: the histamine connection.

 An excess of copper & resulting depletion of minerals has a cascading effect upon the body, affecting hormone production, neurotransmitter function, gastric acid production, and more.
-The low histamine diet has helped me keep my toxicity symptoms under control because the copper excess actually triggered my histamine sensitivity.
+The low histamine diet has helped me keep my toxicity symptoms under control because the copper excess likely triggered my histamine sensitivity.

 The whole foods-focus of the diet is ideal for healing, especially from inflammation.
 This diet is full of more easily-digested foods, rich in necessary vitamins and minerals which my body continues to be low on as it detoxes.

-Eating low histamine lessens the inflammation going rampant in your body, the potential toxins going into your under-sterilized gut (due to the focus on no-pesticide or organic foods), and forces you to start taking some of the antihistamine supplements that support your body's calming.
+Eating low histamine lessens the inflammation going rampant in your body, the potential toxins going into your under-sterilized gut (due to the focus on no-pesticide or organic foods), and often forces you to start taking some of the antihistamine supplements that support your body's calming.

 Going on such a diet while recovering from copper toxicity or any other poisoning can ease the detox burden upon your adrenals and liver, and help you rid yourself of the heavy metal much more quickly.
+Not to mention, that avoiding sugar, alcohol, and other inflammatory food groups can prevent concurrent inflmmation from hindering recovery.

 I've also gotten a bit flexible with my meat, buying some uber expensive uncured, unsweetened bacon from a local shop.
 I had no reaction to it, so I've kept it in my diet (along with some other types of meat).